-- Understand the business context in which you operate. - Accurately identify and target your market. - Check whether there is demand for your business idea in the market. - Ascertain whether there really is a market for your product/service. - Become knowledgeable about your potential customers. - Identify what your customers want, demand and expect. - Determine who are your competitors. - Identify gaps and opportunities in the marketplace. - Understand the industry in which you operate. - Find out whether you know how to sell yourself. - Determine the focus of your marketing strategy. - Obtain feedback about your ideas.
+- " Understand the business context in which you operate. - " Accurately identify and target your market. - " Check whether there is demand for your business idea in the market. - " Ascertain whether there really is a market for your product/service. - " Become knowledgeable about your potential customers. - " Identify what your customers want, demand and expect. - " Determine who your competitors are. - " Identify gaps and opportunities in the marketplace. - " Understand the industry in which you operate. - " Find out whether you know how to sell yourself. - " Determine the focus of your marketing strategy. - " Obtain feedback about your ideas.